hei2000/Accounting-system/README.md

 > Enter the filename of import file:

-If the file with the entered filename cannot be found, the system will output the following message and quit the add record function immediately:
+If the file with the entered filename cannot be found, the system will output the following message and quit the whole system immediately to avoid further error:

 > Failed to open file.
 Cannot get data from file.